starmaid/pulseofexploration/README.md

 ## Where are you in development??

-should config files be split, so that each theme has an alignment to ships, while the master config only has to do with the lights themselves? anyway.
+adding logging statements instead of prints

+adding exception handling for things that could go wrong

 Editing the config file to support themes, groundfirst, etc

-Adding support for arbitrary image names

 make a setup script for the user

 make a cool ground, reactive to time of day

-Finish adding all the planets incl. deep and near space
+Finish adding all the planets incl. deep and near space + the default theme config file